EnergyInnovation/eps-docs/docs/models/michigan.md

 ## Model Download

 The Michigan Energy Policy Simulator may be used on this website through your web browser, or the full version may be downloaded to your computer by clicking the button below.
-Note that you will need to go through the steps explained on the [EPS download page](https://docs.energypolicy.solutions/download) in order to install the required software and make use of the downloadable version of the model.
+Note that you will need to go through the steps explained on the [EPS download page](download) in order to install the required software and make use of the downloadable version of the model.

 <p><a href="https://github.com/Energy-Innovation/eps-michigan/archive/refs/tags/3.4.3.zip" class="btn">Download the Michigan Energy Policy Simulator</a></p>

-## Documentation

 Documentation of source data, assumptions, and policy scenarios is available [here](https://github.com/Energy-Innovation/eps-michigan/raw/main/Policy%20Assumptions%20and%20Sources.pdf).
-Documentation of the model is available [here](https://docs.energypolicy.solutions/).
-Documentation is not specific to any model version and therefore applies to both U.S. and Michigan versions of the Energy Policy Simulator.

 ## Acknowledgement of Contributors and Reviewers
 We would like to acknowledge the following organizations who helped adapt the Energy Policy Simulator for Michigan.
 Individuals are listed alphabetically.